 For example, if you are bucketing based on your "Item Purchased" event and creating weekly buckets, a customer who purchased at least one item each week will be in every bucket, not just the bucket of their first purchase.

 Choose a time unit for the report (day, week, or month) as well as absolute values or percentages, all from the top bar of the chart.

 *Note that a month is defined as 30 days, while two months is defined as 60-89 days, and so on.

 Each numbered column of the report represents one time unit you've selected (either day, week, or month).
 For example, in the image below, each column represents a 24 hour period of time, because “day” is selected.

 The beginning and ending of each time unit bucket will be different for each user in the user cohort bucket.
 Users that are counted in the time bucket marked "1" have qualified as retained between 1 and 2 time periods (in this example 24-48 hours) after the "A event" was sent.
 If a customer sends an "A event" at 3pm on Tuesday then bucket 1 for them begins 3pm Wednesday and ends at 2:59pm Thursday.

 Each box within a row is assigned a shade of blue.
 The shading gets darker the higher the percentage retention.
 It's important to note that the scale is relative to each cohort row.

 White boxes indicate that the data is still in flux and not set yet because the time is still ongoing.
 Hover over a white box to see when the last qualifying date for that bucket will occur.

 Types of Retention

-Report results vary based on the type of retention you select, either Unbounded Retention or N Day Retention.
+Report results vary based on the type of retention you select, either Unbounded Retention (on or after) or N Day Retention (on).
 View the types of retention in this article.